KowshikGajula/PRODIGY_DS_03/README.md

-Social Media Sentiment Analysis Project
-This project analyzes sentiment in social media to understand public opinion on various topics and brands.
-It uses the 'Twitter Entity Sentiment Analysis' dataset from Kaggle, focusing on demographics like UserID, Gender, Interests, and Location.
+Decision Tree Classifier for Customer Purchase Prediction This project uses a decision tree classifier to predict whether a customer will purchase a product or service based on demographic and behavioral data.
+The analysis leverages the Bank Marketing dataset from the UCI Machine Learning Repository.

 Highlights
-Data Cleaning
+Data Preprocessing
-Sentiment Analysis with NLP
-Visualizations of Findings
+Model Training and Evaluation
+Feature Importance Analysis